 The Thumb wheel appears to have been made by Brökelmann, Jaeger &

-Besides the embossing of the Sphinx and the man holding the lantern up to the Sphinx, it is embossed on one side near the top rim D.R.G.M.
+The globe is embossed on one side near the top rim D.R.G.M.
 The acronym D.R.G.M. with or without punctuation stands for Deutsches Reichsgebrauchsmuster, meaning that the design or function of an item was officially registered inside all of the Germany states and not only locally registered as it was the case before the introduction of centralized registration.
-On the opposite side of the globe, it is embossed D.R.P.
+On the opposite side of the globe, it is embossed D.R.P. - Deutsches Reichspatent.